 On the first day of each new year, members of the Coney Island Polar Bear Club (and anyone else bold enough) venture into the frigid waters of the Atlantic Ocean in the name of bravery as well as charity.
 Participation is free, but those who plunge are encouraged to donate to community organizations.

 This annual offering of discounted hotel rates runs for more than a month and overlaps with other winter programs (see below).
-Plan ahead—booking begins late the previous year, hotels maintain different policies (though the same discount across the board) and openings can fill up fast.
+Plan ahead—booking begins late the previous year, and hotels maintain different policies (though the same discount applies across the board) and can fill up fast.

 Three Kings Day Parade.
 Photo: Tagger Yancey IV

-El Museo del Barrio’s Three Kings Day Parade is a tradition that dates back more than four decades.
+El Museo del Barrio’s Three Kings Day Parade dates back more than four decades.
 The celebration always features a variety of family-friendly performances.

 Winter Jazzfest.
 Photo: Anna Yatskevitch

-Winter Jazzfest features a dazzling array of musical talent and is both a forum of discovery and a guaranteed blast.
-More than 100 sets take place at venues including the Town Hall, Le Poisson Rouge and Brooklyn Steel.
+A dazzling array of musical talent joins is on display for Winter Jazzfest, both a forum of discovery and a guaranteed blast.
+More than 100 sets take place at venues like the Le Poisson Rouge, City Winery and Public Records.
 Dee Dee Bridgewater, Colin Stetson and Abraham Reunion are among past performers.

 Courtesy, New York Jewish Film Festival

-This film festival—a collaborative effort between the Jewish Museum and the Film Society of Lincoln Center—aims to record, investigate and celebrate the Jewish experience with two weeks of cinematic offerings, including shorts, documentaries and feature-length narratives.
-Previous NYJFFs have spotlighted films that went on to great national acclaim, like Nowhere in Africa, Beaufort, Ajami and Empty Nest.
+A collaboration between the Jewish Museum and the Film Society of Lincoln Center, this festival aims to record, investigate and celebrate the Jewish experience during two weeks of shorts, documentaries and feature-length narratives.
+Films screened during previous years have gone on to national acclaim, like Nowhere in Africa, Beaufort, Ajami and Empty Nest.

-The Brooklyn Academy of Music hosts the City’s biggest public commemoration of Dr. King’s legacy, which includes a keynote speaker, music and other performances.
-The event can be livestreamed or attended in person (queue up early that day for your free tickets—they’re first-come first-served).
+The Brooklyn Academy of Music hosts the City’s biggest public commemoration of King’s legacy, with a keynote speaker, music and other performances.
+The event can be livestreamed or attended in person (queue up early that day for free tickets—they’re first come first served).

 Broadway Marquees.
 Lucía Vázquez

-In January and September, NYC Broadway Week provides audiences with the chance to purchase 2-for-1 tickets to exciting Broadway shows.
-The hugely popular program includes both new productions and long-running hits, such as The Lion King and Wicked.
+Twice a year, NYC Broadway Week provides audiences with the chance to purchase two-for-one tickets to exciting Broadway shows.
+The hugely popular program includes both new productions and long-running hits like The Lion King and Wicked.

 New York City Ballet.
 Photo: Paul Kolnik